PauxSy/PauxSy/README.md

 <h3>About me 👩:</h3>

+👾Specializing in Back-End Development<br>
+🧑‍🎓I am a graduate of the Technical Professional Program in Software Development at INACAP<br>
 ⚜️I consider myself a persevering and determined woman, passionate about technology and computer science.<br>
-🧑‍🎓I am a graduate of the Technical Professional Program in Software Development at INACAP<br>
 💜I love learning and see every challenge in life an important opportunity to grow. <br>
 🌏 I'm from Chile, Working for the World<br>